tstromberg/tstromberg.github.io/posts/2025/llms-doing-the-dirty-blog-work/index.md

 There's a classic developer trap: you want to write a blog post, so instead you write a new blog engine.
 I was about to fall into the modern AI equivalent - getting an LLM to rebuild my website from scratch.

-## Windsurf: npm install hell
+## Windsurf: can stop will stop

 I started the migration process with Windsurf since I'd heard good things.
+I settled on 11eventy as my static website engine of choice, as I was tired of working with hugo, and it apparently supported RSS.
 My prompt was straightforward:

 <blockquote>
 Create a personal website using 11eventy that incorporates all of the data in the import directory: my old hugo blog, my current personal website, and my write.as posts in JSON format.
 Blog posts should exist within a /posts/ subdirectory and support RSS feeds.